ciddi89/ioBroker_device_watchdog/README.md

 - added more async declarations
 - changed infotext
 - made some small corrections of the code
+- added option to choose the link quality

 Version 0.0.2:
 - added version number